ansible/ansible/docs/docsite/rst/galaxy/dev_guide.rst

 It then sends the token to Galaxy, which in turn verifies that your identity and returns a Galaxy access token.
 After authentication completes the GitHub token is destroyed.

-If you do not wish to use your GitHub password, or if you have two-factor authentication enabled with GitHub, use the ``--github-token`` option to pass a personal access token that you create.
+If you do not want to use your GitHub password, or if you have two-factor authentication enabled with GitHub, use the ``--github-token`` option to pass a personal access token that you create.

 Import a role